codecentric/angular-workshop/exercise6-observables/README.md

 9. Implement a method that increases the value of the subject by 1
     - A BehaviourSubject always has exactly one value.
 You can read the current value of the subject from `behaviourSubject$.value`
 10. Subscribe to the subject and
-    - log an observer name and the emitted value to the console
+  - create a `console.log` message with an identifier for the observer and the emitted value
     - set `subjectSubscriber1Value` to the emitted value
 11. Increase the value of the subject and then subscribe a second time
-    - log an observer name and the emitted value to the console
+  - create a `console.log` message with an identifier for the observer and the emitted value
     - set `subjectSubscriber2Value` to the emitted value
 12. Note that both subscribers are synchronized since subjects multicast their values
 13. Implement a method `toggleSecondSubjectSubscriber()` that unsubscribes (or recreates) the second subscription